crytic/building-secure-contracts/not-so-smart-contracts/cosmos/missing_error_handler/README.md

-# Missing error handler
+# Missing Error Handler

-The idiomatic way of handling errors in `Go` is to compare the returned error to nil.
-This way of checking for errors gives the programmer a lot of control.
-However, when error handling is ignored it can also lead to numerous problems.
-The impact of this is most obvious in method calls in the `bankKeeper` module, which even causes some accounts with insufficient balances to perform `SendCoin` operations normally without triggering a transaction failure.
+The idiomatic way of handling errors in `Go` involves comparing the returned error to nil.
+This error-checking method provides the programmer with a significant level of control.
+However, ignoring error handling can result in various issues.
+The effects are particularly evident in method calls in the `bankKeeper` module, where some accounts with insufficient balances still carry out `SendCoin` operations normally, without triggering a transaction failure.

 ## Example

-In the following code, `k.bankKeeper.SendCoins(ctx, sender, receiver, amount)` does not have any return values being used, including `err`.
-This results in `SendCoin` not being able to prevent the transaction from executing even if there is an `error` due to insufficient balance in `SendCoin`.
+In the code snippet below, `k.bankKeeper.SendCoins(ctx, sender, receiver, amount)` does not utilize any return values, including `err`.
+Consequently, `SendCoin` cannot prevent the transaction from executing, even if there is an `error` caused by an insufficient balance in `SendCoin`.

 ```golang
 func (k msgServer) Transfer(goCtx context.Context, msg *types.MsgTransfer) (*types.MsgTransferResponse, error) {